This online SmartForm is used to apply for the Corporate Consolidation Exemption under sections 250DA to 250DG of the Duties Act 2000.

 The Commissioner of State Revenue may revoke the corporate consolidation exemption in certain circumstances described in section 250DF.

 Those circumstances include where the head company and the corporation that was the parent corporation immediately before the corporate consolidation do not remain members of the corporate group for at least three years from the date on which the eligible transaction occurred, but not where that cessation is by virtue of:

-a) a public float (as defined in section 250D(3)) that occurred within 12 months after the day on which the transaction in respect of which the exemption was granted occurred; or
+- A public float, as defined in section 250D(3), that occurred within 12 months after the day on which the transaction in respect of which the exemption was granted occurred.

-b) the shares or units of the head company or parent corporation being unstapled to enable its liquidation, deregistration, dissolution or, in the case of a unit trust scheme, winding up; or
+- The shares or units of the head company or parent corporation being unstapled to enable its liquidation, deregistration, dissolution or, in the case of a unit trust scheme, winding up.

 7. Special provision in relation to land-rich duty for private unit trust scheme consolidations: section 250DG